stark1tty/awesome-PhD/README.md

 #### Accessibility
 - [10 WAYS TO FIND OPEN ACCESS ARTICLES](https://alelazic.blogspot.com/2021/11/ten-ways-to-find-open-access-articles.html) curated by [Aleksandra Lazic](https://twitter.com/AleLazic).
+- [BYPASS PAYWALLS](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/): Browser extension for bypassing paywalls on many (mostly non-academic) sites.
+Chrome and mobile versions linked in the readme.
+- [JOURNALIST ACCESS](https://journalistsresource.org/media/academic-journals-journalists-free-access/): Some journalists might not realize that many academic journals let them bypass their paywalls.
+We show you which ones and how to set up free accounts.
+- [ICANHAZPDF](https://en.wikipedia.org/wiki/ICanHazPDF): #ICanHazPDF is a hashtag used mostly on Twitter to request access to academic journal articles which are behind paywalls.
+- [KNABEN DATABASE](https://knaben.eu/): Torrent crawler/search engine for the especially hard to find media.
+Use at your own risk.
 - [MIRROR JOURNALS](https://jugit.fz-juelich.de/synoa/oam-dokumentation/-/wikis/English%20Version/Source%20Databases/Journal%20Lists): A mirror journal is a fully open access version of an existing  subscription journal, with the same editorial board, aims and scope,  peer review processes and policies and an editorial board with at least  50% of the same members.
 - [OPEN ACCESS BUTTON](https://openaccessbutton.org/): Browser plugin that looks for open access versions of publications behind paywalls.
 - [SCIENCE HUB MUTUAL AID](https://www.wosonhj.com/): A mutual aid forum for academic literature which uses a point-based system for requests.